adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 But if we don’t start today, that year will pass anyway.
 And then, 12 months from now, instead of saying we have a year’s experience, we’ll still have none.
 And we’ll still be telling ourselves, “I’ll try this soon.”
 The problem is, we only have a finite number of years we can keep telling ourselves that.

 A year flies by.
 I can’t believe it’s already been 12-months of game dev.
 And yet here I am, genuinely surprised at how much I’ve learned during this time.
 (Want to try some of my prototypes?
 Check ‘em out [here](https://www.oncollisionenter.com/).
-Or you can play test my first indie game on iOS or Android [here](http://www.adamwozniak.com/personal/first-indie-video-game))
+Or you can play test my first indie game on [iOS](https://testflight.apple.com/join/2nc6yLXm) and [Android](https://play.google.com/store/apps/details?id=com.AdamWozniak.Shuffleboard).)

 As an old Chinese proverb says: